PixelsForGlory/GradientGenerator/README.md

    There are a couple of options for creating a spiral gradient.
    * extendToEdge: Instead of generating a circluar radient, this option extends to gradient all the way to the edge of the area.
    * divisions: The spiral and be divided into different divisions to create more interesting gradients.
-There must be more than 2 divisions in the list and the points must be in ascending order (from 0 to 2 * PI).
+There must be more than 2 divisions in the list and the points must be in ascending order (from 0 to radiusX/Y).
 The example below shows proper use.

-   a.
-Radial Gradient With No Divisions
+   a. **Radial Gradient With No Divisions**

-   Code:
+   **Code:**

         using PixelsForGlory.GradientGenerator;
         ...